Servo Motor with Raspberry Pi Pico using MicroPython

 2. Downloaded and installed the latest version of Thonny IDE.

-3. Set up MicroPython in Raspberry Pi Pico.
+3. Set up MicroPython on your Raspberry Pi Pico.

 SG-90 Servo Motor